Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 So, how long does oil pulling take to whiten teeth?

-While both ancient Ayurvedic texts and modern wellness influencers praise this practice, the reality is more nuanced.
+The two extremes of the spectrum are an Ancient Ayurveda text and an Influencer on the latest wellness trends, which accord this practice the highest praise.
+Yet, the real picture is far more complicated.
 The truth is, oil pulling for white teeth provides a subtle brightening effect, not the dramatic, instant results of a professional treatment.

 Most users report noticing subtle brightening and stain reduction after 2-4 weeks of consistent daily practice, as the oil helps lift surface-level stains and reduces harmful bacteria that cause plaque and yellowing.